 - In 1996, Russell surveyed people of varying age groups and found that people in their 20s tend to report being more lonely than people in their 70s.

 Correlational Design: two different variables are measured to determine whether there is a relationship between them.

 - Thornhill et al. (2003) had people rate how physically attractive they found other people to be.
-They then had them separately smell t-shirts those people had worn (without knowing which clothes belonged to whom) and rate how good or bad their body odor was.
-They found that the more attractive someone was the more pleasant their body odor was rated to be.
+They then had them separately smell t-shirts those people had worn (without knowing which clothes belonged to whom) and rate how good or bad their body oder was.
+They found that the more attractive someone was the more pleasant their body order was rated to be.

 - Clinical psychologists can test a new pharmaceutical treatment for depression by giving some patients the new pill and others an already-tested one to see which is the more effective treatment.